learn-co-curriculum/javascript-why-test/README.md

 Ideally, we start by writing tests first.
 Everyone thinks about the code they're going to write to a certain degree, but writing tests forces us to put this into words.
 We're effectively creating a spec for our code — we're writing down how it should behave.
-Doing this also makes you think about edge cases and error handling a little sooner, which is always good for the code quality.
+Doing this also makes us think about edge cases and error handling a little sooner, which is always good for code quality.

 However, in the real world, writing tests isn't always the first thing that's done.
-Sometimes you already have a bunch of code — whether it's from an old project, code that was handed down to you, and so on.
+Sometimes we already have a bunch of code — whether it's from an old project, code that was handed down to us, and so on.
 Writing tests *after* code has already been written is still a very valuable exercise: it allows us to more deeply understand the code.
 It also gives us the confidence to refactor things, since if the tests still pass, our program still works!

 Something you'll hear often is the 'Red, Green, Refactor' mantra.
 The 'Red' part stands for writing a test that fails initially (since you don't have any code at that point).
-Next, you make your tests pass (make them 'Green') in simplest possible way.
+Next, we make your tests pass (make them 'Green') in the simplest possible way.
 When all tests pass, we can go ahead and refactor things to either optimize for performance, to make things more legibile, or just to simply clean up our code.